How to calculate your credit card processing fees and how to lower them

 Tip 2: Design smart payment policies to encourage buyers to pay quickly and prevent them from using credit cards outside of the early payment window.

 This is easier to do than you think.
 More and more buyers are using AP providers to handle their accounts payable.
 These AP providers are often issuers of credit cards themselves and are eager to pay via virtual credit cards on behalf of their customers.

 At Billtrust, we have heard from many customers that their buyers’ AP providers are able to promise credit card payment within 7 days of the receipt of invoice, while warning that paper check payments could come as late at 60 days from receipt of invoice.

-This isn’t all good news, because credit card payments do come with fees and manual processing requirements.
+This isn’t all good news, because credit card payments do come with fees (monthly fee) and manual processing requirements.
 But the difference between receiving a payment within 7 days and having to wait up to 60 days for payment is enormous.
 There are major cash flow and working capital advantages to getting paid faster.
 More and more Billtrust customers are starting to embrace card payments as they work to maximize their benefits and minimize their drawbacks.

 Tip 3: Leverage AR automation to eliminate the manual work of processing emailed virtual credit cards.

 Many buyers transmit their virtual card payment information by email or phone.
 This not only exposes sensitive payment data, but it requires AR professionals to open emails, key in payment information and manually match payments to invoices.